 Boat builders and luthiers, saw makers and furniture makers will love using these tools.
 With comfortable, locally sourced walnut handles and fine brass ferrules, they’re available individually or as a set of three."

 Rasps are made to order in France and then shipped to The Unplugged Woodshop for delivery.
-Currently, there is an 8-12 week delivery timeframe.
+Currently, we are stocked and ready to ship.